d-akara/eclipse-plugin-commander/README.md

     * Launching `Commander` and `Finder` initially opens your `working` view which contains the list of items you have been using recently.
 The first time you launch, these will be blank.
     * Press the `tab` key to switch to the `discovery` mode to find items.
     * In a short period of time, the `working` view will be populated with items you commonly use and you will only infrequently need to switch to `discovery`

-# Background
-## The problem
-* In a very large complex application such as Eclipse, your workflow can be significantly slowed due to the massive complexity of the application.
-* Eclipse environments can easily have well over 2000 commands which are executed through menus, hot keys, custom dialogs or buttons.
-* Remembering where are the locations of menus, views, buttons or attempting to assign so many actions to hot keys proves to be impractical to impossible.
-* Think time increases simply attempting to navigate and execute your intentions.
-* Quick Access is the Eclipse attempt to address these issues, but fails to be an optimal implementation of a solution.
-    * Modern fuzzy matching like sublime is not implemented requiring additional keystrokes
-    * Ranking is not optimal, partially due also to group sorting of actions by category which requires navigation further down the list
-    * Reuse of recent actions is not implemented in an intuitive way
-    * Not designed with fast keyboard interaction in mind

-## Goals
-* Provide fastest workflow possible in a complex application
-    * Interface should be faster than using mouse, menus, buttons, or even hot keys in most cases.
-    * Typing flow should never be interrupted.
-    * All actions should be possible without use of mouse.
-    * Common used actions should have quicker access.

 # KAVI implemented features for all interfaces